vmware-archive/clarity/apps/website/angular-components/header/README.md

 #### .branding

 `.branding` contains the product logo and the product title.
-The logo extends the `.clr-icon` class and the title extends the `.title` class.
+The logo extends the `.cds-icon` class and the title extends the `.title` class.

 #### .header-nav